Sitecheck Utility Program

 SiteCheck is both a diagnostic tool to help you find problems that are keeping your MODX sites from installing correctly, and a powerful set of methods that test the integrity of an entire MODX site.
 SiteCheck examines your site in depth, looking for problems that you can't see, but that need correcting.

-SiteCheck is my first commercial extra.
+SiteCheck is my first premium extra.
 I will still create and release free MODX extras, but I'm hoping that people won't mind contributing a little for a truly powerful tool.

 From the Secure Server at GumRoad!